Everything you need to know about YouTube Music

 The free tier of YouTube Music offsets its attractive price by playing ads before and between songs.
 The frequency and length of these ads varies according to YouTube's algorithms.
 Ads aside, YouTube Music's free tier gets you access to all exclusive videos, custom playlists, and recommendations available on the service.

 YouTube Music Premium costs $11.99/month.
 There’s a three-month free trial so you can test drive the platform to see if it’s right for you.
 Moreover, there’s also a family plan you can take advantage of.
-This one is $17.99/month for up to six family members.
+This one is $17.99/month for up to six family members (yourself included).
 The family plan only offers a one-month trial.

 Alternatively, you get YouTube Music Premium free with a YouTube Premium subscription, which costs $14.99/month.
 This also includes access to YouTube Originals, as well as ad-free, background, and downloads across all of YouTube.